Drug and Alcohol Detox for Fargo, North Dakota

 Take the First Step Towards Freedom

 For many people, detox is the most important first step towards recovery.
 However, it’s ONLY a first step, and isn’t a substitute for a rehabilitation program.
-Many facilities don’t offer support after the completion of detox.
-But Better Rehab Recovery Center understands that it is very easy to relapse after detox if the addict doesn’t begin rehab.
+Some facilities don’t offer support after the completion of detox, but we understand that it is very easy to relapse after detox if the addict doesn’t begin rehab.
 If used with rehabilitation and other drug/ alcohol abuse treatment methods, detoxification will be an effective first step to breaking free from drug and alcohol abuse.
 The combination of these treatments provide the best chance of success.
 Recovery is possible.
 Our knowledgeable recovery specialists are available 24 hours a day to answer questions pertaining to detox, rehab, treatment, and treatment facilities, so call 701-380-5836 now!